chaos-polymtl/lethe/doc/source/parameters/dem/lagrangian_physical_properties.rst

 * For a ``normal`` distribution, the ``standard deviation`` parameter should be defined to indicate the standard deviation on the particle size distribution.

 * For a ``histogram`` distribution, the ``histogram diameters list`` defines each diameter to choose from when generating the diameter values.
 The ``histogram probabilities list`` defines the probability that a diameter value will be chosen for one particles.
+Both list must have the same length.

 * The ``number of particles`` parameter defines the number of particles for each type.